consbio/landscapesim/README.md

 Project funding was provided by the Bureau of Land Management through Oregon State University (AwardL14AC00103).
 A special thanks to  Dr. Louisa Evers (BLM) for her continued support.

-landscapesim would not be possible without the exhaustive work on [SyncroSim](syncrosim.com) from Colin J. Daniel, Leonardo Fid, Benjamin M. Sleeter, Marie-Josee Fortin, and many, many others pushing the bounds on spatially explicit simulation models focused on ecology and landscape management.
+landscapesim would not be possible without the exhaustive work on [SyncroSim](syncrosim.com) from Colin J. Daniel, Leonardo Frid, Benjamin M. Sleeter, Marie-Josee Fortin, and many, many others pushing the bounds on spatially explicit simulation models focused on ecology and landscape management.

 Daniel, C., Frid, L., Sleeter, B., & Fortin, M. J. 2016.
 [State-and-transition simulation models: a framework for